pinterest/riffed/README.md

 Often, thrift files will make use of `include` statements to share structs.
 This can present a namespacing problem if you're running several thrift servers or clients that all make use of a common thrift file.
 This is because each server or client will import the struct separately and produce incompatible structs.

-This can be mititgated by using shared structs in a common module and controlling how they're imported.
+This can be mitigated by using shared structs in a common module and controlling how they're imported.
 To control the destination module, use the `dest_modules` keyword dict:

 ```elixir
 defmodule Models do